Mari-Bezobiuk/Mari-Bezobiuk.github.io/aboutMe.md

 with Git and ultimate markdown.
 As you can see, I´m a self-taught and interested in IT person.

-I took part in EPAM’s external course Software Functional Testing Winter Program 2022.
+I took part in EPAM´s external course Software Functional Testing Winter Program 2022.
 I studied ISTQB foundation Syllabus and Software Testing - Base Course (Svyatoslav Kulikov).

-Also I took part in EPAM’s external Test Automation Laboratory 2022.
+Also I took part in EPAM´s external Test Automation Laboratory 2022.
 I learned the basics of C#, OOP, automation testing with Selenium Webdriver and NUnit.